Incoming request processing

 Incoming requests are validated against the Partner key.
 The "iss" claim on the JWT must match the Partner identifier and the "aud" claim must match the Channel identifier.
 If the request is not valid, an error is returned.

-Assuming the request is valid, the "process_identifier" claim is used to look up a suitable worker.
+Assuming the request is valid, the "process_identifier" and "role" claims are used to look up a suitable worker.
 If the claim is not valid or worker not found, an error is returned.

 Assuming the worker is found, "data" claim is read from the JWT and an "action" property read from this.
 These are then used to execute the worker.
 The worker is passed the data parameter, the action parameter extracted from the data, and a channel parameter.